From Washington, D.C. to New York City: 4 Best Ways to Get There

 Avoid the hassle of driving and save money otherwise spent on gas and tolls by opting for a bus ride, which takes approximately five to six hours.
 Catch a Greyhound bus from Washington's Union Station to Port Authority Bus Terminal in New York City.

-Other companies like Megabus, BoltBus, and Peter Pan also leave from Union Station and offer curbside drop offs in Midtown, while the Chinatown Bus has a few departure points in D.C. and leaves you in Chinatown.
-Most bus companies offer Wi-Fi onboard, power outlets, reserved seating, and onboard entertainment.
+Buses from other companies like Megabus and Peter Pan also leave from Union Station and offer curbside drop offs in Midtown, while the Chinatown Bus has a few departure points in D.C. and leaves you in Chinatown.
+Most bus companies offer free Wi-Fi onboard, power outlets, reserved seating, and onboard entertainment.

 4. From Washington, D.C. to New York by Plane

-The airport closest to Downtown D.C. is Reagan National, which is accessible by a short cab ride or Metro.
-However, a shuttle to Dulles International or Baltimore/Washington International Airport can also get you to NYC airports with more flight options.
+The airport closest to Downtown D.C. is Reagan National (DCA), which is accessible by a short cab or Uber ride or Metro.
+However, a shuttle to Dulles International (IAD) or Baltimore/Washington International Airport (BWI) can also get you to NYC airports with more flight options.
 Flights depart as early as 6am.
-Passengers can fly to any of the NYC area airports, John F. Kennedy International Airport, LaGuardia, or Newark International Airport, all of which have connections to public transit.
+Passengers can fly to any of the NYC area airports, John F. Kennedy International Airport (JFK), LaGuardia (LGA), or Newark International Airport (EWR), all of which have connections to public transit.

 Take the AirTrain to connect to Long Island Rail Road (LIRR) or the MTA subway from JFK to reach various points in the city; the M60 bus from any terminals at LaGuardia brings you to 125th street in Manhattan, where you can connect to local trains with the free transfer; the AirTrain New Jersey Transit trains from the Newark airport will get you into Penn Station in the heart of New York City.
 NYC Airporter or Go Airlink NYC (the official airport shuttle partner) also offer shuttle buses and vans you can use to transfer from any of the area airports to major transportation hubs in the city.